 CommonWealth Partners uses utility automation service Goby SeaSuite to upload monthly property utility data into ENERGY STAR Portfolio Manager.
-With no estimations made in ENERGY STAR Portfolio Manager, ULI Greenprint by way of Measurabl, pulls data from Portfolio Manager and produces a performance report, which is analyzed for variances and gaps in our performance indicators.
+With no estimations made in Portfolio Manager, ULI Greenprint via Measurabl pulls data from Portfolio Manager and produces a performance report, which is analyzed for variances and gaps in our performance indicators.

 To further ensure accuracy, CWP completes data verification internally and through 3rd party verifiers.
-Additionally, our sustainability consultant, Verdani Partners, quality controls all data supplied to ENERGY STAR, LEED, GRESB, CDP and others.
-Like-for-like calculations are used to prepare rates, where like-for-like portfolio excludes properties with 15 days or more of missing 2017 and 2018 data.
+Additionally, Verdani Partners oversees all data supplied to ENERGY STAR, LEED, GRESB, CDP, etc., to ensure data quality.
+Like-for-like calculations are used to prepare these rates, where like-for-like portfolio excludes properties with 15 days or more of missing 2017 and 2018 data.
 Properties acquired after 2014 are not included in the calculations.
 Emission calculations use common factors: EPA's 2014 eGrid, AR5 Greenhouse Gas Initiative, 2015 UK DEFRA and other internationally accepted data sets.